10 Toronto takes on the Big Mac

-Toronto loves Big Macs so much that local burger joints, vegan eateries and Asian snack bars are all riffing on this classic dish.
-While you can find the iconic combination of beef, special sauce, lettuce, cheese, pickles and onions on pizza, poutine and stuffed into dumplings, Toronto eateries are also doing crafting their own double-decker burgers.
+Toronto loves the Big Mac so much that local burger joints, vegan breweries and Asian snack bars are all riffing on this classic dish.
+While you can find the iconic combination of beef, special sauce, lettuce, cheese, pickles and onions on pizza and stuffed into baos, it's the double-decker burger version that really is the showstopper.

-Here's where to get an indie take on a Big Mac.
+Here's where to find an indie take on a Big Mac in Toronto.

 This beast of a burger is bigger and greasier than the classic from McDs.
-Its two beef patties comes topped with cheese, pickles, shred-uce, diced onions and secret sauce on a non-sesame seed bun and is available at their locations all over Toronto.
+The High Priest is two beef patties topped with cheese, pickles, shred-uce, diced onions and secret sauce on a non-sesame seed bun and is available at their locations all over Toronto.

 The description for this burger is pretty much this song.
-It might be twice the price of the original, but The Big Chuck can be found at any three of the their locations and is made with fresh, hand-rolled patties.
-Oh, and you can wash it down with an apple pie milkshake, so there's that.
+It might be twice the price of the original, but The Big Chuck can be found at any three of the their locations and is made with fresh, hand-rolled patties

 Join the conversation Load comments